revaturelabs/interviewquestions/Java/DesignPatterns/DesignPatterns.md

 >- Flyweight pattern is used when we need to create a lot of Objects of a class.
 Since, every object consumes memory space the flyweight design pattern can be applied to reduce the load on memory by sharing objects.
 String Pool implementation in java is one of the best examples of Flyweight pattern implementation.
 >- Facade pattern is used to help client applications to easily interact with the system.
 >- Bridge patterns have interface hierarchies in both interfaces as well as implementations, then the bridge design pattern is used to decouple the interfaces from implementation and hiding the implementation details from the client programs.
 >- Decorator pattern is used to modify the functionality of an object at runtime.
-At the same time, other instances of the same class will not be affected by this, so,individual object gets the modified behavior.
+At the same time, other instances of the same class will not be affected by this.
+So,individual object gets the modified behavior.

 </details>